Misaka545/anichecklist/README.md

 ## Features

+- Google sign-in authentication with email allowlist for private access
 - Add anime and manga entries with cover images, progress, and ratings
 - Real-time sync with Firebase Firestore (with offline persistence)
 - Dashboard with stats and a discovery/recommendation shuffle